Wildlife & Animals – Mokolodi NR

 Wildlife Highlights

-White rhino and giraffe can be tracked as an activity, and there is a reptile center with an opportunity to hold a python.
+White rhino and giraffe can be tracked as an activity in Mokolodi, and there is a reptile center where it is possible to hold a python.
 The two-hour night drive offers a chance to see some of the nocturnal animals in the reserve, such as porcupine, wild cat, brown hyena, serval and aardvark.

 Best Time for Wildlife Viewing

-Due to the nature of the reserve, there isn’t really a best time for wildlife viewing, as is the case in the bigger reserves that are part of an ecosystem.
-The only consideration is the condition of the roads.
-If you are self-driving in the reserve, a 4x4 is essential in the rainy season, from November to April.
-The reserve sometimes closes from December to March, so it is advisable to phone before driving out there.
+Unlike the bigger reserves that are part of an ecosystem, there isn’t really a best time for wildlife viewing in Mokolodi.
+However, animals are easier to spot in the drier months, from April to October, when the undergrowth thins out.
+The other consideration is the condition of the roads.
+If you are self-driving in Mokolodi, a 4x4 vehicle is essential in the Wet season, from November to March.
+The reserve sometimes closes for a few weeks between December and March.

 Wildlife Rating